valderman/haste-compiler/README.md

     $ cabal install
     $ haste-boot --force --local

-You should probably run the test suite first though, to verify that everything is working.
+When installing from GitHub, you should probably run the test suite first though, to verify that everything is working.
 To do that, execute `./runtests.sh` in the Haste root directory.
 You may also run only a particular test by executing `./runtests.sh NameOfTest`.
-The test suite uses the `nodejs` interpreter by default, but this may be modified by setting the `JS` environment variable as such:
-`JS=other-js-interpreter ./runtests.sh`.
-Other JavaScript interpreters may or may not work.
+The test suite uses the `nodejs` interpreter by default, but this may be modified by setting the `JS` environment variable as such: `JS=other-js-interpreter ./runtests.sh`.
+Other JavaScript interpreters may or may not work. runtests.sh isn’t downloaded when installing from Hackage.
+You would have to download it from GitHub.

 Haste has been tested to work on Windows and OSX platforms, but is primarily developed on GNU/Linux.
 As such, running on a GNU/Linux platform will likely